Khushi-kaur05/Stock-Price-Analysis-and-Prediction-using-ML/README.md

-# Stock Price Prediction Using LSTM
+# Stock Price Analysis and Prediction using ML

 This project is a comprehensive implementation of stock price prediction using Long Short-Term Memory (LSTM) neural networks.
 It involves data collection, preprocessing, feature engineering, model building, and evaluation.
 The project focuses on analyzing stock market trends and predicting future prices based on historical data.